Agent OS

 Most organisations try to start at agentic deployment.

-Agent OS only works when the foundational elements are designed first.
+Agent OS only works when the foundational layers are designed first.

 What Agent OS governs